apple/coremltools/docs-guides/source/multifunction-models.md

 adapted_model_1 = adapt_model_with_lora(base_model)
 ```

-At this stage you would typically fine tune the model.
-We will skip that,
-since this is an illustrative example,
+At this stage, you would typically fine-tune the model.
+Since this is an illustrative example,
-and directly go the next stage of converting the model.
+you can skip that step and go directly to the next stage of converting the model.

 ```python
 import coremltools as ct